Building a Path to Personal Success

 Over 50% of students in each grade enroll in the CLK-GCC Early College program every year with an average of 35 students staying through their fifth year.

-For eight years, Calumet has had an agreement with Gogebic Community College (GCC) for their early college program.
+For eight years, Calumet has had an agreement with Gogebic Community College (GCC) for its early college program.
 Calumet teachers are hired by GCC and teach at the high school.
 Students in the CLK-GCC Early College program complete their first two years on campus at the high school.
 They are given more flexibility during their junior and senior years with M/W/F or T/TH classes.
-When they don’t have class, they are not required to come to campus, just like college.
+When they don’t have class, they are not required to come to campus, just like in college.
 In their 5th year, students have the option to take Gogebic Community College courses at the Ironwood or Houghton campuses.
 About 50-60 students (over 50%) in each grade enroll in the early college program every year with an average of 35 students staying through their fifth year.
-Students can earn any associates degree offered by GCC with the most popular being nursing, engineering (GCC works with MTU), and welding.
+Students can earn any associate’s degree offered by GCC with the most popular being nursing, engineering (GCC works with MTU), and welding.
 The district does not offer AP courses as there is more interest in early college than AP.
 Students interested in Career Tech programs participate through Copper Country ISD.

 In addition to these offerings, the high school is intentional about moving toward CBE.
 One of the high school PLCs focuses on competency-based learning.
-One key component to CBE is to give students more voice and choice.
+One key component of CBE is to give students more voice and choice.
 As an entry point into CBE, offer student choice opportunities during the monthly half-day professional development day.
 Students explore something new and choose from a variety of 2-hour long seminars.
 The topics for the seminars are suggested by students and are facilitated by teachers.
 The competency-based learning PLC continues to discuss ways each teacher can incorporate more voice and choice into their classroom as well and is in the process of developing performance assessments for competencies in each subject area.

 Horizons Alternative Education School

 Horizons Alternative High School, located in Mohawk, MI focuses on the individual student and their learning.
 The program began in 2005 in a former K-5 building where the program is still housed.
-There are four classrooms, a computer room, weight room, gymnasium that also serves as the cafeteria, student workroom, student relaxation room, and food pantry.
+There are four classrooms, a computer room, a weight room, a gymnasium that also serves as the cafeteria, a student workroom, a student relaxation room, and a food pantry.
 The program averages 50 students per year, keeping class sizes around 12 to 15.
 Students receive a Calumet diploma and have the same graduation requirements as the high school.
 Horizons was the first official Green School in the UP (2008-2009).

 In the building, there are four core classroom teachers, a resource room teacher, and a credit recovery mentor.
-In addition to staff, a counselor comes once a week and a volunteer “Grandma” works with 1-2 students each year, going to class with them and helping them with notes and assignments.
+In addition to staff, a counselor comes once a week, and a volunteer “Grandma” works with 1-2 students each year, going to class with them and helping them with notes and assignments.
 To round out the family atmosphere at the school, a certified therapy dog is there to comfort students when they need it.
 The staff takes pride in working with the students who attend Horizons.
 Most of the ideas for improvement come from this close-knit staff.
-The teachers, along with the secretary, a Horizons’ graduate herself, work very closely with students to make sure they make it to school every day.
+The teachers, along with the secretary, a Horizons graduate herself, work very closely with students to make sure they make it to school every day.

 student muralWhen students arrive by bus each morning, teachers meet them at the door with a smile and fist bump.
 They know first thing if a student is having a bad day or what kind of mood they are in through this greeting.
 At the beginning and end of every day, students meet with their mentor in homeroom.
 In the morning, they go over goals for their day and report their stress level on a scale of 1-10.
 At the end of the day, they reflect on the day and discuss what will occur the next day.
 “We really become family.
 The time we spend together and how we spend it allows us to get to know each other well,” shared Darren Kinnunen, Principal at Horizons.
 Prior to his role as principal, Darren spent 10 years as the CLK elementary social worker.
 For the last five of those years, he worked one day a week with Horizons’ students.
 When the principal position became available, he decided to take on the challenge of merging his social work skills with administration.
 Darren expressed, “I love all the opportunities it gives me to connect with students.”